Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Introduction

-Our approach connects two previously separate frameworks.
-From mechanism design, we adopt the perspective that evaluation is a game where agents may strategically manipulate their outputs.
+Our approach connects two previously separate frameworks through information theory.
+From mechanism design, we recognize evaluation as a game where agents strategically manipulate outputs.
 From the Eliciting Latent Knowledge (ELK) framework \citep{christiano2022eliciting}, we recognize that the core challenge is information asymmetry: AI agents possess knowledge we cannot directly verify.
-By combining these perspectives, we formalize evaluation as an information elicitation game where truthful reporting can be incentivized by designing scoring rules based on mutual information between agent responses.
+We combine these perspectives to formalize evaluation as an information elicitation game where truthful reporting can be incentivized by designing scoring rules based on mutual information between agent responses.